AnikaTahashin10/team2/README.md

-this is a git testing group. there is wen, iman, hend, pushpa and anika We are now a project team2.
+This is a git testing group. there is wen, iman, hend, pushpa and anika We are now a project team2.

 Task